Schrembot/nodejs-brief/readme.md

 If you are seeing HTTP 401 or 403 responses from the server, it means your API key is incorrectly set in your request headers.
 The value you set in the `.env` file for **LEAGUE_API_KEY** is what you need to send through the **x-api-key** header in your requests.

+If any of the data sources set in **LEAGUE_SOURCE_ROOT_URL** are unreachable on server launch, an error will be raised and the server will not start up.
+Ensure the data sources are available on the target server and that the files are readable from your device.

 ## Routes

 You will find the following endpoints in this API: